Meet Our Team

 Chief Executive Officer

-I am very pleased to be in a place to lead Te Aroha Noa into a future which will see the organisation continue to build relationships and develop collaborative partnerships in areas of innovative community development and practice.
-Te Aroha Noa will continue to engage in opportunities which will see us embrace and support community wellbeing and build a sustainable future.
-We will work together with our stakeholders to provide services that are relevant and will continue to meet the physical, emotional and spiritual needs of individuals and whānau within our community.
+I lived and worked in Hawkes Bay before moving to Manawatu.
+I am very pleased to have the privilege of leading our Te Aroha Noa team since 2019 into a future that will see the organisation continue to build relationships and develop collaborative partnerships in areas of innovative community development and practice.
+Te Aroha Noa will continue to engage in opportunities that will see us embrace and support community wellbeing and build a sustainable future.
+We will work together with our community and stakeholders to provide services that are relevant and will continue to meet the emotional, spiritual, and physical needs of individuals and whānau within our community.

 Nō Kaihu ahau